louaii/Docker/hello/README.md

 FROM alpine
 CMD [ "echo", "hello-world-custom image" ]
 📦 Build the Image
-To build the Docker image, run the following command in the directory containing the Dockerfile:
+To build the Docker image, run the following command in the directory docker build -t hello-custom .

-bash
-Copy
-Edit
-docker build -t hello-custom .
 🚀 Run the Container
 To run the container and see the output:

-bash
-Copy
-Edit
 docker run hello-custom
 📝 Notes
 This image is based on the ultra-lightweight Alpine Linux.